 Why do dogs bark when they sleep?
 There have probably been many occasions when you are watching your dog sleep, and suddenly they start whimpering, growling, and even barking in their sleep.
-For example, when it happens to my dog Luna, she starts twitching, then the whimpering starts and often builds up to growling and barking.
-One sound she seems to make a lot is a kind of “yipping” noise, and that’s accompanied by leg movements that look like she’s trying to ride a bike or running in her sleep.
-Sometimes we can notice a rapid eye movement as well as if her eyes are slightly open.
+For example, when it happens to my dog Luna, she starts twitching, and then the whimpering starts and often builds up to growling and barking.
+She seems to make a lot of “yipping” noise, accompanied by leg movements that look like she’s trying to ride a bike or running in her sleep.
+Sometimes we can notice a rapid eye movement if her eyes are slightly open.
 Let’s take a look at dogs barking in their sleep!

 Why Do Dogs Bark In Their Sleep?